Zezombye/blog/articles/relationships.md

 The book I will forever recommend is [How To Not Die Alone](https://www.amazon.com/How-Not-Die-Alone-Surprising/dp/0349428298), written by a professional dating coach.
 This post’s advice is distilled from both this book as well as my own conclusions based on basic logic and first principles.

 If your relationship is struggling, or if you struggle to find a life partner, then I heavily suggest you read that book, and search on the internet for the problem you’re currently having (ignoring redpill garbage, as the redpill ideology states that a monogamous lifelong relationship is impossible).
+The [Gottmans](https://www.gottman.com/blog/the-four-horsemen-the-antidotes/) are a very good reference in terms of relationship science.
 You can also view my playlist: https://www.youtube.com/playlist?list=PLDS8MSVtwiPZT37BUdFbO07glh7ZXZqxY

 No matter what, do keep in mind to treat relationships professionally, and not fall for the cultural bullshit surrounding them.